The Best Beer Gardens in Philadelphia This Year

 This roof garden has great views and lots of space

-Arguably the best view of the Philadelphia skyline and the most popular Instagram spot in the city, the rooftop of the Cira Center, called Cira Green, is the place to be.
-Towering nearly 100 feet over the street below, the 30,000+ square foot garden features a rooftop beer garden called Sunset Social.
+The second-best view of the Philadelphia skyline (behind Bok Bar), the rooftop park Cira Green is a gorgeous choice in nice weather.
+Towering nearly 100 feet over the street below, the 30,000+ square-foot space features a rooftop beer garden called Sunset Social.

 Morgan’s Pier